 One of our favourite natural materials to craft with is driftwood.
 We have a whole collection of driftwood crafts we invite you to explore, including these:

-One of the first materials that we are working with is twigs (or branches).
-While participants are challenged to make any simple project they wish using this material, we also provided a couple of inspiration projects for reference including these DIY Twig Votive Candle Holders by Freutcake and Simple Square Twig Wreath by unOriginal Mom.
-We just loved these easy DIY home decor ideas as soon as we saw them!
+When we saw these DIY Twig Votive Candle Holders by Freutcake and Simple Square Twig Wreath by unOriginal Mom we just had to create our own version using driftwood.
+We just loved these easy, nature-inspired DIY home decor ideas as soon as we saw them!

 Of course we had to make our own version, and given our love of driftwood, have made our own coastal-inspired rustic votive candle holders.
 Two of our favourite and most popular DIY projects using driftwood have been our Easy Starburst Driftwood Mirror (no nail gun needed!) and our large, rustic Driftwood Christmas Tree.

 Disclosure: This post also may contain affiliate links for your shopping convenience.
 Should you chose to purchase through these links we make a small commission at no extra cost to you.
 You can read our full disclosure here.